 All gifts of cash or property (in excess of $14,000) to an individual other than a spouse require a gift tax return.
 As a result of the gift, your lifetime estate and gift tax exemption ($5,450,000 in 2016) will be reduced by the value of the gift that exceeds the $14,000.
 However, no gift tax will be due with the return unless you have fully used your lifetime estate and gift tax exemption.

-When you gift cash or property to a trust, including a life insurance policy and/or premium payments on a life insurance policy, you are making a gift to the trusts beneficiaries.
-If the gift to the trusts beneficiaries does not exceed $14,000 per beneficiary, and Crummey notices are properly used, a gift tax return may not be required unless the trust is structured as a generation-skipping transfer (AGST@) tax trust.
-If a gift is made to a GST trust, it may be advisable to allocate the donor's’ GST exemption to the trust.
-While this allocation is automatic, it is advisable to either opt out of the automatic allocation rules for record keeping purposes, or, file a return showing the allocation of the GST Exemption.
+When you gift cash or property to a trust, including a life insurance policy and/or premium payments on a life insurance policy, you are making a gift to the trust's beneficiaries.
+If the gift to the trust's beneficiaries does not exceed $14,000 per beneficiary, and Crummey notices are properly used, a gift tax return may not be required unless the trust is structured as a generation-skipping transfer ([email protected]) tax trust.
+If a gift is made to a GST trust, it may be advisable to allocate the donor's GST exemption to the trust.
+While this allocation is automatic, it is advisable to either opt-out of the automatic allocation rules for record-keeping purposes, or, file a return showing the allocation of the GST exemption.
 If a gift to a trust exceeds $14,000 per beneficiary, a gift tax return is required to be filed.

-If you have gifted cash or property in excess of the filing threshold during 2016, please do not hesitate to contact our office should you need assistance with the preparation or review of a gift tax return.
+If you have gifted cash or property in excess of the filing threshold, contact our office today for assistance with the preparation or review of a gift tax return.